Skip to Main Content

 # In accordance with the Common Prerequisite Manual (https://cpm.flvc.org), students who successfully complete course (Calculus I for Engineering) with a grade of "C" or higher will be deemed to have satisfied Mathematics Group I course.
 And, students who successfully completes course (Calculus II for Engineering) with a grade of "C" or higher will be deemed to have satisfied Mathematics Group II course.

-Social Science Category (2 courses required; One from Group One and One from Group Two.)
+Social Science Category (2 courses required; one of which must be from Group One)

 Social science courses afford students an understanding of the basic social and behavioral science concepts and principles used in the analysis of behavior and past and present social, political, and economic issues.